 3) Endurance Dribbles

 Ball handling can be exhausting, and the longer you spend on the court, the harder it is to handle effectively.
-By improving your endurance, you can lengthen the time for which you are able to dribble, giving you an opportunity to help your team shoot a few more baskets.
+By improving your endurance, you can lengthen the time for which you are able to dribble.
+This gives you an opportunity to help your team shoot a few more baskets.

 To improve your endurance, designate an area for yourself and practice all the dribbling and ball handling techniques you know within that space.
 Do this for about two minutes, and increase this benchmark by 30 seconds every day until you’re able to maneuver the ball for 5 minutes at a stretch.